kap14275819/Lifecycle-Models/README.md

 #### License and support costs: What are the one-time and annual costs of using a technology?
 While my developers might have a fondness for certain proprietary software, is there an adequate free or low-cost open-source alternative?
 Keep in mind that even open-source software can be expensive if the vendor restricts commercial use or has inconvenient licensing terms.

+## CMM
+#### The Capability Maturity Model (CMM) is a methodology used to develop and refine an organization's software development process.
+The model describes a five-level evolutionary path of increasingly organized and systematically more mature processes.
+CMM was developed and is promoted by the Software Engineering Institute (SEI), a research and development center sponsored by the U.S. Department of Defense (DoD).
+#### The CMM is similar to ISO 9001, one of the ISO 9000 series of standards specified by the International Organization for Standardization (ISO).
+The ISO 9000 standards specify an effective quality system for manufacturing and service industries; ISO 9001 deals specifically with software development and maintenance.
+The main difference between the two systems lies in their respective purposes: ISO 9001 specifies a minimal acceptable quality level for software processes, while the CMM establishes a framework for continuous process improvement and is more explicit than the ISO standard in defining the means to be employed to that end.
+### CMM's Five Maturity Levels of Software Processes:
+#### At the initial level, processes are disorganized, even chaotic.
+Success is likely to depend on individual efforts, and is not considered to be repeatable, because processes would not be sufficiently defined and documented to allow them to be replicated.
+#### At the repeatable level, basic project management techniques are established, and successes could be repeated, because the requisite processes would have been made established, defined, and documented.
+#### At the defined level, an organization has developed its own standard software process through greater attention to documentation, standardization, and integration.
+#### At the managed level, an organization monitors and controls its own processes through data collection and analysis.
+#### At the optimizing level, processes are constantly being improved through monitoring feedback from current processes and introducing innovative processes to better serve the organization's particular needs.